jacktuck/unfurl/README.md

 - [beeman/micro-unfurl](https://github.com/beeman/micro-unfurl) - small microservice that unfurls a URL and returns the OpenGraph meta data.
 - [probot/unfurl](https://github.com/probot/unfurl) - a GitHub App built with probot that unfurls links on Issues and Pull Request discussions

+## Goals:
+- Be as efficient as possible when parsing metadata
+- Support Node.js >=6 and major browsers
+- Support both XML and JSON oembed providers (JSON is preferred since it;s less expensive)
+- Be adaptable to spec changes
+- Make it trivial to add other metadata providers in the future

+### Credits:
+This library depends heavily on the brilliant [htmlparser2](https://github.com/fb55/htmlparser2) library for parsing HTML and XML.